cosmos/sdk-tutorials/b9lab-content/3-main-concepts/08-modules.md

 As a matter of best practice, notice how:

 * When the player cannot pay, it is a _standard_ error, which is _easily_ fixed by the player.
-* When the escrow account cannot pay, it is a panic, an internal error, because if the escrow cannot pay it means there is a logic problem somewhere.
+* When the escrow account cannot pay, it is a panic (an internal error) because if the escrow cannot pay it means there is a logic problem somewhere.

-Here again, if you want to go beyond these out-of-context code samples and instead see more in details how to define all this, head to [how to build your own chain](../5-my-own-chain/01-index).
+Here again, if you want to go beyond these out-of-context code samples and instead see more in detail how to define all this, head to [My Own Chain](../5-my-own-chain/01-index).

 </ExpansionPanel>